daitss/describe/README.md

   For example, if using curl
   curl http://localhost:3000/describe?location=http://www.fcla.edu/daitss-test/files/00004.txt

 * Use the browser to submit a file to the description service via HTTP POST method.
+Alternatively, the HTTP POST method can also be used with curl, for example, curl -F "document=@files/00001.pdf" -F "extension=pdf" http://localhost:4567/description

 Documentation
 -------------